spacecatpixel/lokidocs/SNFullGuide.md

 > If you are running a Service Node on the testnet you will only ever require 100 testnet Loki to run the Node.
 You can ask someone in the Loki Discord Community for some testnet Loki, or alternatively you can run the command `start_mining` in your wallet.
 This may take an hour or two to get enough Loki.

+**If you staking please do not use Subaddresses.
+They are currently unsupported by the Loki wallet**

 We will need our address to register our Service Node later, to get your primary address type the following command:

 `address`